asanders18/Google-Dev-Group-Meetup-JavaScript-Web-Apps-and-SEO-Friendship-Is-Magic/PRESENTME.md

 - [ ] (maybbbbeee additional `rel=""` attributes to `<a>` tags (like `nofollow`, `sponsored`, and `ugc`)

 * *Note: `<a>` tags is how all internal links are connected, don't get fancy on us.*
-* *Side note: if you're a fan of graph theory; ultimately we want a connected, directed graph (where all vertexes (i.e., pages), have an edge (i.e., links) with edges that make sense.*
+* *Side note: if you're a fan of graph theory; ultimately we want a connected, directed graph (where all vertexes (i.e., pages), have an edge (i.e., links) with edges that make sense)*
 	* In a way, it's almost like building roads!
 We need roads to get people from city to city, but roads should make sense.

 <br />